 Projects

-In collaboration with Fernando Henriquez and Michael Feischl (11.2024 — in progress).
+In collaboration with Fernando Henriquez and Michael Feischl.
+In review.
+Download the preprint from ArXiv.

 Deep Operator Learning of the Stochastic Wave Equation